microsoft/ODBC-Specification/ODBC 4.0.md

 Named structured types are enumerated through the new [SQLStructuredTypes](#63-sqlstructuredtypes) schema function.
 Their structure is described in [SQLStructuredTypeColumns](#64-sqlstructuredtypecolumns).

 Anonymous types cannot be enumerated through SQLStructuredTypes, but their structure can be described by passing a path as the `TABLE_NAME` to SQLColumns, or the `UDT_NAME` to SQLStructuredTypeColumns.
 The dot-separated path starts with the table or named structural type name in which the anonymous type is used, can traverse an arbitrary number of `SQL_ROW` columns, and must terminate on a column whose type is `SQL_ROW`.
-Any identifiers in the path containing the dot character (.) must be quoted according to the reported identifier quote character.
+Any identifiers in the path containing the dot character (.) must be quoted using the appropriate identifier quote character.

 If calling SQLColumns or SQLStructuredColumns in this way returns `SQL_ROW` as the value of the `DATA_TYPE` and `SQL_DATA_TYPE` columns, then the column is an untyped structural column.
 The members of an untyped structured column are treated as [dynamic columns](#39-dynamic-columns) by the client.